Computing secure key rates for quantum key distribution with untrusted devices: Introduction

 \section{Introduction}

 Device-independent quantum key distribution (DIQKD) considers the problem of secure key exchange using devices which are untrusted or uncharacterized \cite{pironio,vidick2014,eatqkd}.
 In this setting, security is based entirely on the observation of non-local correlations, which are typically measured by a Bell inequality \cite{Bell1964,BrunnerNLRev}.
-In particular, if the correlations violate the Bell inequality, then we say that they are non-local.
-This is necessary for secure key distribution, for it certifies that the key must come from measurements on an entangled state \cite{HorodeckiEntRev,curty2004entanglement,acin2005quantum}.
+In particular, if the correlations violate a Bell inequality, then we say that they are non-local.
+This is useful for secure key distribution, for it certifies that the key must come from measurements on an entangled state \cite{HorodeckiEntRev,curty2004entanglement,acin2005quantum}.
 While the basic principle behind the security of DIQKD is well understood from the monogamy property of non-local correlations \cite{barrett2006maximally}, an explicit security analysis is rather involved and tricky.
 This is mainly because the dimension of the underlying shared quantum state is unknown and therefore the usual security proof techniques can not be applied.

 Recently, security proof techniques based on semi-definite programming (SDP) have been proposed for standard QKD \cite{coles16,winick,lin19,Wang2019,Primaatmaja2019}.
 In this so-called \emph{device-dependent} (DD) setting, the underlying QKD devices are assumed to be suitably characterized.
 Our main result extends this approach to a wider range of settings, adapting to different levels of device characterization (see Fig. \ref{fig:assumptions}).
-At present, to prove the security of DIQKD, the current approaches are to either employ a reduction to qubit-level systems \cite{pironio}, or to bound the adversary's guessing probability \cite{Masanes2011,bancal,nietosilleras14}.
-However, neither of these approaches are general enough for most purposes.
-More specifically, the former is restricted to protocols based on the CHSH inequality or similar Bell inequalities with binary inputs and outputs, while the latter only bounds the min-entropy, which typically leads to sub-optimal bounds on the von Neumann entropy (the relevant quantity for computing secret key rates against general attacks {in the asymptotic limit}~\cite{eatqkd}).
-The direct computation of DIQKD secret key rates is therefore still an open problem~\cite{pir2019advances}.
+Previously, to prove the security of DIQKD, the existing approaches were to either employ a reduction to qubit-level systems \cite{pironio}, or to bound the adversary's guessing probability \cite{Masanes2011,bancal,nietosilleras14}.
+However, the former is restricted to protocols based on the CHSH inequality or similar Bell inequalities with binary inputs and outputs, while the latter only bounds the min-entropy, which typically leads to sub-optimal bounds on the von Neumann entropy (the relevant quantity for computing secret key rates against general attacks {in the asymptotic limit}~\cite{eatqkd}).
+The direct computation of DIQKD secret key rates is therefore an important task to address~\cite{pir2019advances}.